 - In this case, the specialist carries the egg retrieval procedure, but the eggs collected will be fertilized and frozen for being transferred in future cycles.
 If the cycle were continued and pregnancy occurred, the increase of hCG levels could cause the woman to develop OHSS.

-Failure to provide sperm sample
+Failure to obtain sperm

-So, in short, after egg retrieval, having the sperm specimen from the partner or donor ready for fertilization is crucial.
+In short, after egg retrieval, having the sperm specimen from the partner or donor ready for fertilization is crucial.

 Potential problems that may occur at this stage include: